csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - This is the "getter" method for the width attribute
     - It looks very similar to `GetLength`, except the instance variable in the `return` statement is `width` rather than `length`
 - The ComputeArea method
-    - This is *not* an accessor method: its goal is not to read or write a single instance variable
+    - This is *not* a getter or setter: its goal is not to read or write a single instance variable
     - The goal of this method is to compute and return the rectangle's area
     - Since the area of the rectangle will be an `int` (it's the product of two `int`s), we declare the return type of the method to be `int`
     - This method has no parameters, because it doesn't need any arguments.
 Its only "input" is the instance variables, and it will always do the same thing every time you call it.